swangarch/multilayer_perceptron/README.md

 python mlp.py -p config/data-softmax.json data/test.csv params.json
 ```

-This dataset support both BCE and CCE, if data-sigmoid.json is used, it will perform BCE other wise CCE
+This dataset support both BCE and CCE, if data-sigmoid.json is used, it will perform BCE otherwise if data-softmax.json is used, it will perform CCE.

-The program will perform prediction, an accuracy will be calculated and prediction will be saved in predictions.json.
+The program will make prediction, an accuracy will be calculated and prediction will be saved in predictions.json.

-#### All datasets and configurations provided
+### Other datasets and configurations provided
 - 0-1.csv _____ 0-1.json => 0 to 1 hand wirte digits recognition with BCE loss
 - 0-9.csv _____ 0-9.json => 0 to 9 hand wirte digits recognition with CCE loss
 - --gen-data1d _____ regre-relu.json => 1d random generated data with RELU activation and MSE loss
 - --gen-data1d _____ regre-sigmoid.json => 1d random generated data with Sigmoid activation and MSE loss

 ### Class

-Example: Train and Test a Neural Network

 Below is a simple example of using the `NN` class to train a regression model.